improv-guide/uk_improv_guide/readme.md

 ## Common problems

-### The port Docker wants to use (8000 or 8080) is in use!
+### The port Docker wants to use (8023) is in use!

 Get rid of your firewall.
-Most Windows firewalls are incompatible with Docker.
+Some Windows firewalls are incompatible with Docker.

 ### You want to look at the database?